koldy/model/readme.md

 ### FloatType

-`new FloatType(defaultValue?: number)` accepts numbers with decimals.
+`new FloatType(defaultValue?: number|function)` accepts numbers with decimals.
 Any string passed to this property will be casted to number.
 Be aware that parsing can fail.

 - `notNull()` - makes this property not-nullable